-- A risk assessment will be done prior to staff/volunteers and young people getting to where the residential will take place.
-There is always a team that goes up before anyone else. - Boys and girls to have separate dorms. - Reaching Higher staff and volunteers not to share a room with a young person unless agreed prior to the residential in the case of a young person needing assistance from a carer. - There should be an adequate amount of staff and volunteers to a dorm - There should be an adequate amount of staff and volunteers to a dorm.
+• A risk assessment will be done prior to staff/volunteers and young people getting to where the residential will take place.
+There is always a team that goes up before anyone else.

+• Boys and girls to have separate dorms.

+• Reaching Higher staff and volunteers not to share a room with a young person unless agreed prior to the residential in the case of a young person needing assistance from a carer.

+• There should be an adequate amount of staff and volunteers to a dorm.

+I have read and understood the Reaching Higher Safeguarding Children & Young People Policy in full: Name / Job title: Signed: Date: